Colin-b/logging_json/README.md

 ### Logging with anything else (such as a string)

 Anything not logged using a dictionary will be handled by the standard formatter and it can result in one of the 2 output:
-* A JSON dictionary, if [additional fields](#adding-additional-fields-and-values) are set, with the message available in the `msg` key of the resulting JSON dictionary.
+* A JSON dictionary, if [additional fields](#adding-additional-fields-and-values) are set or if `extra` parameter is used while logging, with the message available in the `msg` key of the resulting JSON dictionary.
 * The formatted record, if no [additional fields](#adding-additional-fields-and-values) are set.

 This handles the usual string logging as in the following: